MSc in Acupuncture

 We wish you all the best with your application, and hope we will be welcoming you into one of our programmes soon!

-acupuncture programme available in Malaysia.
-The curriculum of the programme is aligned with international standards, and to cater for the various background of students.
-It will meet the necessities of people who have shown a strong interest towards the development and standardised application of acupuncture.”
+“IMU MSc in Acupuncture is the first and only postgraduate Acupuncture programme available in Malaysia.
+The programme curriculum is aligned with the international standards and it caters to students from various backgrounds.
+It will meet the needs of people who are keen towards the development and standardised application of acupuncture.”